-14. What have we learned?
+15. What have we learned?

-- Business Continuity Planning is critical to vitality of the University - It is not a question of if, but when a disaster will strike! - Most organizations are not prepared for a major disruption. - Advanced planning reduces the impact of an event. - Don't delay, get started today on your BCP!
+- Business Continuity Planning is critical to the vitality of the University - It is not a question of if, but when a disaster will strike! - Most organizations are not prepared for a major disruption. - Advanced planning reduces the impact of a disaster. - Don't delay, get started today on your BCP!